-Accounting for Lease Concessions Granted in Connection with the COVID-19 Outbreak
+Accounting for Lease Concessions Granted in Connection with the COVID-19 Pandemic

-On April 8, 2020, the Financial Accounting Standard Board ("FASB") held a public meeting and shortly afterwards issued a question-and-answer ("Q&A") document which was intended to provide accounting relief for lease concessions related to the COVID-19 pandemic.
-The accounting relief permits an entity to choose to forgo the evaluation of the enforceable rights and obligations of a lease contract, which is a requirement of Accounting Standards Codification Topic 842, Leases, as long as the total rent payments after the lease concessions are substantially the same, or less than, the total payments previously required by the lease.
+On April 8, 2020, the Financial Accounting Standards Board ("FASB") held a public meeting and shortly afterwards issued a question-and-answer ("Q&A") document which was intended to provide accounting relief for lease concessions related to the COVID-19 pandemic.
+The accounting relief permits an entity to choose to forgo the evaluation of the enforceable rights and obligations of a lease contract, which is a requirement of Accounting Standards Codification Topic 842, Leases, which we adopted on January 1, 2019, as long as the total rent payments after the lease concessions are substantially the same, or less than, the total payments previously required by the lease.
 An entity may account for COVID-19 related lease concessions either (i) as if they were part of the enforceable rights and obligations of the parties under the existing lease contract; or (ii) as a lease modification.
 To the extent that a rent concession is granted as a deferral of payments, but the total lease payments are substantially the same, lessors are allowed to account for the concession as if no change had been made to the original lease contract.

 Based on the Q&A, an entity is not required to account for all lease concessions related to the effects of the COVID-19 pandemic under one elected option, however, the entity is required to apply the elected option consistently to leases with similar characteristics and in similar circumstances.
-Since the COVID-19 pandemic did not start to adversely impact the economic conditions in the United States until late March 2020, COVID-19 did not have a material effect on our operations or financial results during the three months ended March 31, 2020.
+The COVID-19 pandemic did not start to adversely impact the economic conditions in the United States until late March 2020 and did not have a material effect on our operations or financial results during the three months ended March 31, 2021 or the year ended December 31, 2020.